Survival statistics for non Hodgkin lymphoma

 Clinical trials have made a great difference to the treatment and prognosis of both low grade and high grade lymphomas.
 Trials of combination chemotherapy have improved response rates for high grade lymphomas.
 Now, trials are investigating combining these standard treatments with newer treatments such as biological therapies.
 New treatments such as monoclonal antibody therapy (a type of biological therapy) are increasing the survival time for low grade lymphomas.

-If you are interested in taking part in a clinical trial, go to our clinical trials database and choose 'lymphoma' from the dropdown menu.
+If you are interested in taking part in a clinical trial for lymphoma, go to our clinical trials database.
 If you would like to know more about clinical trials, look at our about clinical trials section.

 Question about cancer?
 Contact our information nurse team